Parameters

 You can postpone enabling withdrawals using Kailua at any later point in time after successful migration.

 Each sequencing proposal in Kailua must cover a fixed number of L2 blocks, which will determine how much data must be published per proposal.
-Consequently, this parameter will determine your proposer's DA costs for using Kailua.
+Consequently, configuring how many output commitments are published per proposal and how many L2 blocks are covered per commitment will determine your proposer's DA costs for using Kailua and your validator's proving costs during dispute.

 These commitments are published as Blobs, which means you should optimize your block span S